 Dr Ian Grose.
 Liberal Democrat.
 Physics teacher at Kennet School, Thatcham.
 Elected to the Council 2003-11.
-Helped to secure the Queen's Award for Voluntary Service for West Berkshire Mencap.3 Emigrated to New Zealand 2015.
+Helped to secure the Queen's Award for Voluntary Service for West Berkshire Mencap.2 Emigrated to New Zealand 2015.

 Jeff Beck.
 Conservative.
 Water engineer.
-Elected to the Town Council 2000-03 and 2007.
+Elected to the Town Council for Clay Hill Ward 2000-03 and 2007.
 Chairman of West Berkshire Council 2014-15.
 His wife Alma Beck (1932-2016) was a Newbury Town Councillor and West Berkshire Councillor 2000-03.
+2018-19 he was consort to Cllr Jan Cover, Mayor of Thatcham.
 (Portrait © West Berkshire Council.)

 Arthur Johnson.
 Liberal Democrat.
 Elected to the Council 2003-19.
 Presided over the Queen's Diamond Jubilee celebrations in Newbury in June.
 Welcomed the Olympic Torch as it passed through Newbury in July.
 Unveiled the memorial in St John's Gardens to the 15 victims of the 1943 bombing of Newbury.
-The singing Mayor.4
+The singing Mayor.3